thibaudk/ossia.github.io/_posts/2021-07-19-reflection.md

 author: Jean-Michaël Celerier
 category: Dev
 image: /assets/blog/reflection/banner.png
+image-alt: Some nifty C++20 code
+description: Techniques for reflection in C++20 applied to multimedia systems
 ---

 Reflection is often presented as a feature that makes software harder to understand.